Bargmann-invariant framework for local unitary equivalence and entanglement: Local unitary equivalence of multipartite states

 In order to derive a further result, let us focus on the special bipartite case.
 Given two bipartite states $\rho_{AB}$ and $\rho'_{AB}$ on $\complex^m\ot\complex^n(m=n=2)$, let $\Psi=(\rho_{AB},\rho_A\ot\I_B,\I_A\ot\rho_B)$, where $\I_X(X=A,B)$ is the identity operator, and $\Psi'=(\rho'_{AB},\rho'_A\ot\I_B,\I_A\ot\rho'_B)$, we will study the locally unitary equivalence of two tuples $\Psi$ and $\Psi'$.
 It is easily seen that $\rho_{AB}$ is LU equivalent to $\rho'_{AB}$ if and only if $\Psi$ is LU equivalent to $\Psi'$.

-Although a complete set of LU invariants of two-qubit states is given already by Makhlin in 2002, we would like here to work out a complete set of LU invariants of two-qubit states in terms of Bargmann invariants which are measurable quantities, interested by experimenter.
+Although a complete set of LU invariants of two-qubit states is given already by Makhlin in 2002 \cite{Makhlin2002}, we would like here to work out a complete set of LU invariants of two-qubit states in terms of Bargmann invariants which are measurable quantities, of interest to experimentalists.